Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 ### 116. Implement Circuit breaker in JavaScript.

+> Definition

+The Circuit Breaker pattern is a design pattern used in software development to improve the stability and resilience of applications, especially when dealing with external services or APIs.
+It helps to prevent a system from making repeated calls to a service that is likely to fail, thus allowing it to recover and reducing the load on the failing service.

 A circuit breaker is a design pattern that helps to prevent cascading failures.
 Falling under the sustainable category, it is majorly used on the micro-services but can be implemented on the front-end side as well.

+` How Circuit Breaker Works :`

+The Circuit Breaker pattern has three main states:

+**1. Closed:** The circuit is closed, and requests are allowed to pass through.
+If a certain number of requests fail within a specified time frame, the circuit breaker transitions to the "Open" state.

+**2. Open:** The circuit is open, and requests are not allowed to pass through.
+Instead, the circuit breaker will return an error immediately without attempting to call the external service.
+After a specified time, the circuit breaker transitions to the "Half-Open" state.

+**3. Half-Open:** In this state, a limited number of requests are allowed to pass through.
+If these requests succeed, the circuit breaker transitions back to the "Closed" state.
+If they fail, it goes back to the "Open" state.

+Example :

 Imagine you are making an API call and the request keeps failing, rather than keep on bombarding the server, we can halt the request sending for a certain time.
 That is how a circuit breaker works.